What Makes a Higher-Quality Carbon Credit?

 • Not associated with significant social or environmental harms

-Carbon offset programs were created with the intention of ensuring the quality of carbon offset credits (see Carbon Offset Programs for more info).
-In the remainder of this section, we describe the approaches carbon offset programs use to address the quality criteria listed above.
-As indicated in High-Quality Offsets, however, many observers believe that carbon offset programs have a mixed track record.
-Part of the challenge is that offset quality is not black and white.
+Crediting programs were created with the intention of ensuring the quality of carbon credits.
+In this section of the website, we describe the approaches crediting programs use to address the quality criteria listed above.
+As indicated in Common Criticisms, however, many observers believe that crediting programs have a mixed track record.
+Part of the challenge is that carbon credit quality is not black and white.
 The multiple criteria involved – plus the fact that critical criteria like “additionality” are a matter of confidence rather than absolute truth (see below) – means that quality exists along a continuum.
-Carbon offset programs, by contrast, are forced to make a binary decision: do they issue an offset credit or not?
-Most carbon offset programs will say that every credit they issue is equally valid, but buyers should feel justified in questioning this assertion.
-Think of scoring the quality of an offset on a 100-point scale.
-A carbon offset program may decide to issue credits for every GHG reduction that exceeds a score of 50.
-But as a buyer, is a score of 51 really “good enough”?[3]

 Related pages: